Prison Notebooks: Background

-Following a supposed attempt on Benito Mussolini's life on 31 October 1926, on 8 November Gramsci was arrested, in spite of his parliamentary immunity.
+A supposed assassination attempt on Benito Mussolini's life on 31 October 1926, on 8 November led to the establishment of secret police powers under Mussolini's regime.
+These powers were used to arrest Gramsci, in spite of his parliamentary immunity.
 Following a show trial in May 1928, Gramsci was sentenced to 20 years imprisonment.
 Following his trial, Gramsci was brought to a prison in Turi, where he spent the first five years of his sentence and began writing the Prison Notebooks in February 1929.
 By this time, his health had started to decline.
 When his health permitted, Gramsci spent much of his time in prison reading Marxist texts and commentary on them, though access to these texts was censored by the prison.
 He wrote extensively during this period, filling his notebooks with small handwriting.